tiffanimarlowe/project_template/README.md

 ##### Model 1 Results: Anylogic (Summary)

 The maintenance scores for drone delivery utilization, optimization, and time for 1-, 2-, and 3- orders/household(HH)/hour in the Anylogic Model were analyzed with a within-subjects design.
 Where the number of drones first varied from 5, 8, and 11 for 1 delivery per hour.
-After using the in-build optimization tools provided by AnyLogic, it was relatively easy to find the best order to droneratio, based on the utilization rate.
+After using the in-build optimization tools provided by AnyLogic, it was relatively easy to find the best order to drone ratio, based on the utilization rate.

 After running the simulation, statistics reveled different values and statistics for the different numbers of order/HH/hour, with 1 order/HH/hour with with an optimum 11 drones having a utilization rate = 81%, fulfilled deliveries = 94, and a max delivery time < 40 minutes.
 2orders/HH/hour with an optimum of 18 drones have a utilization rate = 85%, fulfilled deliveries = 164 and a max delivery time < 30 minutes.
 25 drones for 3/HH/Hour show a utilization rate = 85%, fulfilled deliveries = 217 and a max delivery time  < 28 minutes.

 An utilization of over 85% is unrealistic due to planned and unplanned maintenance, and room for higher package order rate reserves during peak times.
 Therefore, the optimization process we used aimed for 85% and is shown in Figure 1.
 This is the optimization functionality included in AnyLogic and was used for all our scenarios.